Policy last updated

 FTE allocations will be fixed from the release of the Confirmed SRP (April 2023) for 2 years.
 At the conclusion of the 2-year period, FTE allocations will be reviewed and adjustments will be made where schools have a significant increase in student enrolments.

 This funding is provided for the Mental Health Practitioners initiative only and allocated funding must be spent for this purpose.
-Prior to spending any accrued unused funding, schools must engage with their Regional Mental Health Coordinator (MHC) and refer to the School Implementation Guide (Alternative Use of Funding section, page 14) which can be accessed via Regional MHCs.
+Prior to spending any accrued unused funding, schools must engage with their Regional Mental Health Coordinator (MHC).
+Further information and advice about suitable alternative uses for unused funding can be found on the MHP initiative Policy and Advisory Library page or via Regional MHCs.

 Eligibility